-For the numerous reasons stated, we feel there is no basis in science or law to support establishment of a separate liability regime for biotechnology-derived crops.
-It would prove a disservice for farmers, for Vermont and for the future of agriculture.
+For the numerous reasons stated, we feel there is no basis in science or law to support establishment of a separate liability regime for biotechnologyderived crops.
+It would prove a disservice for Hawaii and for the future of the biosciences in the state.
 We encourage the Committee to oppose this legislation.